cbourke/ComputerScienceI/honors/hacks/hack6.0/readme.md

 For correctness:
  - Your program(s) *must* compile and run on the grader
- - 6 points for the junit tests: you must pass all and there should be at least 23 total; junit must be used, no custom testing
+ - 6 points for the JUnit tests: you must pass all and there should be at least 23 total; JUnit must be used, no custom testing
    - 2 points for our tests
    - 4 points for their tests (-4 if they didn't include any originals)
  - 2 points each for Beta-1 and Beta-2